harsha-simhadri/big-ann-benchmarks/t3/README.md

 ```
 python run.py --t3  --definitions t3/[your_team_name]/algos.yaml --dataset random-xs
 ```
-This will write the results into various files in the [results](../results) directory.
+This will write the results to the toplevel [results](../results) directory.

 Now you can analyze the results by running:
 ```